Catholic Theological College recognises the personal dignity and human rights of all people.

 What we’re doing about Safeguarding

-- Unit of study: Pastoral Leadership for a Safe Church
+We offer a unit on Safeguarding: Pastoral Leadership for a Safe Church

 Reporting safeguarding-related incidents

-Dr Catherine Playoust
+- Contact Dr Catherine Playoust